Robustness-Aware Tool Selection and Manipulation Planning with Learned Energy-Informed Guidance: Introduction

 Humans develop an intuition for robustness in tool use from an early age.
 Even with limited precision, babies learn to complete tasks under uncertainty, and adults subconsciously leverage experience to select and use tools in robust ways.
 As shown in Fig.~\ref{fig:teaser}, different tools can lead to significantly different outcomes under disturbance, highlighting the importance of robustness in both selection and use.
 Despite this, robustness in robotic tool use remains underexplored, as most prior work prioritizes task completion over disturbance resilience.
 Achieving human-like robustness in robots is challenging for two reasons.
 First, tools vary widely in geometry and physical properties, making manipulation outcomes highly sensitive to the combined configuration of tool, robot, and object.
-Second, robustness requires not only planning effective tool-use strategies, but also selecting the best tool from a diverse set—accounting for complex contact dynamics in uncertain, contact-rich environments.
+Second, robustness requires not only planning effective tool-use strategies.
+It also requires selecting the best tool from a diverse set, while accounting for complex contact dynamics in uncertain, contact-rich environments.

-To address these challenges, we propose a unified framework that jointly selects the most robust tool and plans a corresponding manipulation trajectory.
+To address these challenges, we propose a unified method that jointly selects the most robust tool and plans a corresponding manipulation trajectory.
 The problem is formulated as a hierarchical optimization process: (i) selecting a tool and tool-object interaction that is the most robust, and (ii) planning a manipulation trajectory passing through the selected interaction configuration while maintaining the robustness throughout task execution with the best-found tool.
-A learned, energy-informed metric enables efficient robustness evaluation and guidance at both stages of optimization.
-To offload the computationally expensive robustness labeling process, we train a neural network offline on a dataset of tool-object configurations and corresponding robustness scores.
-We evaluate our framework on three representative tasks—tape pulling, scissors hooking, and fish scooping—encompassing rigid, articulated, and deformable objects.
-Experimental results demonstrate that our method effectively selects a tool and manipulation trajectory that is most robust to random force disturbances.
+Since robustness evaluation is central but computationally demanding, we introduce an energy-informed metric that provides efficient robustness guidance at both stages of optimization.
+To further reduce online costs, we train a neural network offline on a dataset of tool–object configurations paired with robustness scores, enabling fast inference during planning.
+We evaluate our method on three representative tasks: tape pulling, scissors hooking, and fish scooping.
+The tasks encompass rigid, articulated, and deformable objects.
+Experimental results demonstrate that our method effectively selects a tool and manipulation trajectory robust against random force disturbances.

 \ifthenelse{\boolean{includeFigures}}{

 }{}